• Skip to primary navigation

 This version of no-knead pumpkin pecan bread is filled with toasted pecans and a pumpkin pie spice blend that will fill your home with the scent of Autumn.

 A good heavy pot with a lid is needed to bake this no-knead pumpkin pecan bread.
 The pot is placed in a hot oven to preheat.
 Once the dough is placed into the hot pot, it is covered with the lid that has been heated.
-The lid traps in the moisture and creates a mini steam oven in your oven.
+The lid traps the moisture and creates a mini steam oven in your oven.
 This makes the outer crust nice and crisp with a soft tender inside.
 Perfect for dipping into a hot soup or hot chocolate.

 Find out more about no-knead bread on my Crusty Bread post or Crusty Bread the Movie video.
 You will be amazed at the many creations you can make with this simple recipe.